I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 Call it what you will.

-We are not going to let people not get health insurance, and yet get coverage at the emergency room.
+We are not going to let people not get health insurance and yet get coverage at the emergency room.

-Those are free riders, and we're going to eliminate and now we have become a nation of free riders on Obamacare.
+And now we have become a nation of free riders on Obamacare.

 This is such a disaster, folks.